 Therefore, the need to have a communication model that fulfills all requirements of the organization becomes essential.
 A communication model’s role is to simplify the complex process of communication and determine where and with whom the communication takes place.

 A communication model makes it easy to understand the communication process by representing the different aspects of the communication model in pictorial form.
-There are a total of 8 communication models that exist and are used by organizations.
+There are a total of 8 different communication styles or models that exist and are used by organizations.
 Each communication model explains the communication process in a different way.

 The first category of the communication model is linear models.
 The four models that fall under this category are as follows.